uselark/better-auth-lark/README.md

 ## Core plugin

 ### Setup
-To use the Better Auth Lark plugin, you need to simply initialized the lark client and configure the plugin with options.
+To use the Better Auth Lark plugin, you need to simply initialize the lark client and configure the plugin with options.

 ```typescript
 import { betterAuth } from "better-auth";